memsql/singlestore-spark-connector/README.md

 In addition, the hostnames and ports listed by `SHOW LEAVES` must be directly connectible from Spark.

+`useExternalHost` option allows you to use external hosts and ports from `information_schema.mv_nodes` table for direct connection to leaves.

+**:warning: `useExternalHost` feature works only with a SingleStore version `7.1.0` or above

 ## Running SQL queries
 The methods `executeSinglestoreQuery(query: String, variables: Any*)` and `executeSinglestoreQueryDB(db: String, query: String, variables: Any*)`